testinfected/molecule/README.md

-response.contentType("text/html");      // sets the Content-Type header of the response response.contentLength(16384);          // sets the Content-Length header of the response response.charset("utf-8");              // sets the charset of the response body response.body("response text");         // sets the response body as text response.done();                        // sends the response to the client
+response.contentType("text/html");      // sets the Content-Type header of the response response.contentLength(16384);          // sets the Content-Length header of the response response.charset("utf-8");              // sets the charset of the response body response.body("text");                  // sets the response body as text response.done();                        // sends the response to the client response.done("text");                  // sends the specified response text to the client
 ```
 For the complete documentation, see the Javadoc of the <code>Response</code> class.